silshack/fall2013/_posts/mgillen/2013-10-11-marys-2nd-turtle-post.md

 ---
+title: Mary's Take on Modern Art, An Experiment with Turtle
 layout: post
 author: mgillen
 categories: post
-title: Mary's Take on Modern Art: An Experiment with Turtle
-published: true
 ---

 Calling it, I'm going to be rich some day.
 They don't make art like this anymore.
 I also want to say I am still working on getting my triforce to work.
 It will happen.
 I'll make an announcement when it's working and beautiful!